 Final Thoughts

-However, the era of the “legal loophole” is rapidly coming to a close.
+However, this is coming to a close.
 As the November 12, 2026, enforcement deadline approaches, the hemp industry is scrambling to challenge the new legislation, but as the law stands today, the current high-milligram gummies you love will soon be criminalized.

 Until that deadline hits, hemp-derived Delta-9 gummies remain federally protected.
-Always demand a Certificate of Analysis (COA) to ensure your product is clean, check your local state laws before hitting the checkout button, and consume responsibly while the market is still open.
+So, consume responsibly while the market is still open.

 Check out the best Delta-9 gummies.